ProbablyManuel/requiem/components/documentation/src/Races.md

 * **Breton Heritage**:
     * Spell cost penalty from worn armor is 35% lower.
     * Weapon enchantments consume 20% less charges.
-* **Active Power**: You consume half your magicka to reduce damage taken from magic by 0% and increase armor rating by 1 for 60 seconds.
-The damage reduction equals a fifth of the consumed magicka and the armor rating increase equals the consumed magicka.
 * **Unperked Skills**:
     * You can create potions and poisons without perks.
     * You can recharge enchantments without perks.